Refrigerant: Phase-out of CFCs and HCFCs (ozone-layer protection)

-In the mid-1970s, scientists discovered that CFCs were causing substantial damage to the ozone layer that protects the earth from ultraviolet radiation.
+In 1974, Mario Molina and F. Sherwood Rowland predicted that CFCs would deplete the ozone layer that protects the Earth from ultraviolet radiation.
+Their prediction was observationally confirmed in the 1980s, when researchers identified an ozone hole above Antarctica.

 The process occurs when CFCs reach the stratosphere and absorb solar radiation.
-The absorbed radiation causes chlorine atoms to separate from CFCs, then catalyzing the breakdown of ozone (O_{3}) into oxygen gas (O_{2}).
-A decade later, researchers showed that CFCs had created a region of ozone depletionan ozone holeabove Antarctica.
+The absorbed radiation causes chlorine atoms to separate from CFCs.
+The freed chlorine then catalyzes the breakdown of ozone: a chlorine atom reacts with O_{3} to form ClO and O_{2}, and the ClO is then converted back to Cl, which can attack further ozone molecules.
+A single chlorine atom can destroy thousands of ozone molecules before being removed from the stratosphere.
+The unusually severe Antarctic depletion resulted from chemical reactions on polar stratospheric clouds that form seasonally.

-Ozone (O_{3}) in the stratosphere naturally cycles to oxgen gas (O_{2}), and back, when it absorbs solar energy.
-If CFCs are present, solar energy can separate a chlorine atom, which breaks the cycle, forming O_{2} and ClO.
+In the stratosphere, ozone (O_{3}) naturally cycles to oxygen gas (O_{2}) and back when it absorbs solar energy (the Chapman cycle).
+When CFCs are present, sunlight releases chlorine atoms that catalytically convert O_{3} to O_{2}: Cl reacts with O_{3} to form ClO and O_{2}, and ClO is then converted back to Cl, which can destroy further ozone.
 The net result is more oxygen and less ozone.

 These discoveries led to the signing of the Montreal Protocol in 1987.
 This international agreement aimed to phase out CFCs and HCFCs to protect the ozone layer.

 Under the Montreal Protocol, production of CFCs was scheduled to be banned in most countries by 1996.
-HCFCs have lower ozone depletion potentials (ODP) than CFCs, and so HCFCs were scheduled to phase out over a longer period.
+HCFCs were scheduled to phase out over a longer period because they have lower ozone depletion potentials (ODPs) than CFCs.
 During this transition time, the adoption of HCFCs, such as R-22, was accelerated.